ping0xFF/ai-mayhem/README.md

 ---

 **Note**: This project uses mock data by default for development.
-Configure `WALLET_RECON_SOURCE=covalent` and add API keys to `.env` for production use.
-The system automatically handles API fallback and maintains the same interface.
+Configure `WALLET_RECON_SOURCE=alchemy` and add API keys to `.env` for production use.
+The system automatically handles API fallback (Alchemy → Covalent → Bitquery → Mock) and maintains the same interface.

 #### **💡 Conclusion: Stick with What Works**
 Our current implementation using `/transactions_v3/page/{N}/` is already the **optimal solution**.
 It provides: